 This article is for investors who would like to improve their understanding of price to earnings ratios (P/E ratios).
-We'll look at Lindsay Australia Limited's (ASX:LAU) P/E ratio and reflect on what it tells us about the company's share price.
-Looking at earnings over the last twelve months, Lindsay Australia has a P/E ratio of 12.19.
-That corresponds to an earnings yield of approximately 8.2%.
+We'll show how you can use Lindsay Australia Limited's (ASX:LAU) P/E ratio to inform your assessment of the investment opportunity.
+Lindsay Australia has a P/E ratio of 11.65, based on the last twelve months.
+That is equivalent to an earnings yield of about 8.6%.

 The formula for P/E is: